oopsmonk/documentation/utils/0.1/official/tryte-compress/overview.md

     ];
     ```

-5. Create a bundle from the `transfers` object, store the returned trytes in a global variable, then send them to the node
+5. Create a bundle from the `transfers` object, store the returned trytes in a global variable, then send them to the IOTA node

     ```js

     let bundleTrytes;

-    iota.prepareTransfers(seed, transfers)
+   IOTA.prepareTransfers(seed, transfers)
     .then(trytes => {
         // Store the trytes in a global variable bundleTrytes = trytes[0];